 One of the keys to successful, effective evaluation is to be sure you know what you're evaluating.
-Every school and district that purchases a Second Step program receives the same curriculum.
-However, the program students ultimately receive can vary widely.
+Every school and district purchases the same Second Step Program.
+However, what students actually receive can vary widely.
 You can make your Second Step evaluation more powerful and useful by looking at how the program is being implemented in your school or district.